TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Our Proposed Design

 \subsection{Hybrid Compression Strategy}

-In this section, we propose a solution to adaptively choose a best-fit compression strategy from our proposed \textit{OpST with SHE (OpST+)}, \textit{AKDTree with SHE (AKDTree+)}, and \textit{GSP} based on the data characteristics (i.e., data density).
+In this section, we propose a solution to adaptively choose the best-fit compression strategy for both Lor/Reg (with SLE) and Interp algorithms.

+For Lor/Reg (with SLE), we will choose from our proposed \textit{OpST with SHE (OpST+)}, \textit{AKDTree with SHE (AKDTree+)}, and \textit{GSP} based on the data characteristics (i.e., data density).
 According to Section~\ref{sec:opst} and \ref{sec:kd}, OpST+ is more suitable for sparse (i.e., low-density) data, while AKDTree+ is designed to address the high time overhead of OpST+ when the density of data increases.
 Thus, there should be a data-density threshold to determine when to use OpST+ or AKDTree+.

-To decide the threshold $T$ for switching between OpST+ and AKDTree+, we perform a series of experiments, as shown in Figure~\ref{fig:tt}.
-The figure shows that OpST+ and AKDTree+ have almost identical compression performance in terms of bit-rate and PSNR on all six datasets/levels (from different timesteps) with different densities.
+To decide the threshold $T_0$ for switching between OpST+ and AKDTree+, we perform a series of experiments using Lor/Reg predictor, as shown in Figure~\ref{fig:tt}.
+The figure shows that OpST+ and AKDTree+ have almost identical compression performance in terms of bit-rate and PSNR on all four datasets/levels (from different timesteps) with different densities.
 Moreover, Figure~\ref{fig:time} shows the time costs of OpST+ and AKDTree+ (excluding compression).
 The figure demonstrates that the time of AKDTree+ is relatively stable, while the time of OpST+ increases linearly with the increase of data density.
-Overall, the only criterion for selecting OpST or AKDTree is the time cost rather than the compression performance.
+Overall, the only criterion for selecting OpST+ or AKDTree+ is the time cost rather than the compression performance.
 This is consistent with our previous design aim, that is, AKDTree is mainly designed to address the high time overhead issue of OpST+.
-Since OpST+ and AKDTree+ have a similar speed when the density is around 50\%, we propose to choose $T$ = 50 for choosing OpST+ or AKDTree+.
+Since OpST+ and AKDTree+ have a similar speed when the density is around 50\%, we use $T_0$ = 50 for choosing OpST+ or AKDTree+.

 According to Section~\ref{sec:gsp}, GSP is designed to effectively handle the AMR level with high data density to prevent the negative impact of data partitioning without the use of SHE.
 In contrast, the data partition methods such as AKDTree require small blocks to be compressed together without SHE, which can significantly decrease prediction accuracy, as shown in Section~\ref{sec:sle}.
 However, the negative impact on prediction accuracy caused by the partition can be eliminated by using SHE to compress each small block produced by the partition, which incurs little overhead, while GSP introduces significant overhead to the data size.
 As shown in Figure~\ref{fig:tt}, OpST+ and AKDTree+ outperform GSP across all the densities.
 As a result, the improved partition strategies using SHE can be a viable alternative to GSP for all levels.